anskarl/LoMRF/doc/3_1_weight_learning_examples.md

 Smokes(person)
 Cancer(person)
 ```
-In the second part we give the *formuals*, using first-order logic syntax, in order to define the relations and the constraints of our example model.
+In the second part we give the *formulas*, using first-order logic syntax, in order to define the relations and the constraints of our example model.

 *Formulas:*